dtrelogan/react-formstate/api.md

 FormObjects and FormArrays are essentially property generators. for a nested "formField", the following props are added:

-- label: a label can be modified by a labelPrefix (see [above](#labelPrefix))
+- label: a label modified by an optional labelPrefix (see [above](#labelPrefix))
 - fieldState: a [FieldState](#FieldState) contains props useful to an input component
-- updateFormState: use this as the onChange handler in your input component
+- updateFormState: the onChange handler for your input component
-- showValidationMessage: optionally use this as an onBlur handler
+- showValidationMessage: an optional onBlur handler

 note: for asynchronous validation you must override the framework generated updateFormState handler. see an example [here](/asyncExample.md)

 FormObjects and FormArrays pass the following properties to nested FormObjects and FormArrays.

 - formState: [pathed](#UnitOfWork.getFieldState) appropriately
-- validationComponent: used for [auto-wiring](/validationWiring.md#autowiring) validation functions
+- validationComponent: for [auto-wiring](/validationWiring.md#autowiring) validation functions
 - labelPrefix: see [above](#labelPrefix)

 ## <a name='FormState'>FormState</a>

 ### <a name="FormState.registerValidation">static void registerValidation(string name, function validationHandler)</a>

-add a reusable validation function with custom messaging
+adds a reusable validation function with custom messaging

 ```jsx
 FormState.registerValidation('minLength', function(value, label, minLength) {